wkw/php-csv-transformer/Readme.md

 ## Expansion Ideas

   - Multiple tasks (either per-line or per-file).
+  - pass rows as objects with the headers as keys.
   - autoload all php files in `tasks` directory.
   - Optional json config file to simplify cmd-line arguments
   - Optionally read from STDIN.